 - Are naturally low in fat.

-- Are filling but are low in calories.
+- Help to make you feel full after a meal but are low in calories.

 An average portion of vegetables may be about a handful, or about 80 g.
 Alternatively, one portion of fruit or vegetables is roughly equivalent to one of the following: